haseHH/homelab-dns/README.md

 ## DNS Resolution Chain

 * incoming request on :53
-* forward to bind9 for local resolution of my private DNS zone
+* forward to bind9 for local resolution of a private DNS zone
 * forward to Pi-hole for ad blocking
 * forward to Cloudflare for public lookups and malware blocking DNS over HTTPS
   * using [dnscrypt-proxy](https://hub.docker.com/r/klutchell/dnscrypt-proxy) and [Cloudflare malware blocking DoH](https://developers.cloudflare.com/1.1.1.1/setup/#dns-over-https-doh)